shoui520/shoui520.github.io/docs/guide.md

 + Able to mine everything and anything (does not follow i+1)
 + Compensates for words with multiple meanings with the hint field.

-After you have finished the Tango N5 and N4 decks, you should read this site [AnimeCards Site](https://animecards.site/ankisetup/) to learn how to set up a mining deck.
+After you have finished the Kaishi 1.5k deck, you should read [this site](https://donkuri.github.io/learn-japanese/setup/) to learn how to set up a mining deck.

 ### How to Immerse (inputting)
 What you need to do when immersing is different depending on what stage you are on.
 This is why making a one size fits all Japanese guide is difficult.
 I will only go through what you need to do as a beginner.